fromdev/tools/README.md

 # Developer Tools
 Free Developer Tools Developed by Fromdev http://tools.fromdev.com/

 This is open source collection of developer tools that can be run on browser.
 The vision is to have a online tools website where all small tools can be present for developers or freelancers.
+Most of these tools are developed in JavaScript since we want them to run directly inside the browser.

 I have worked as freelancer for long time and have used many websites for different kind of tools.
 This project brings best of all tools at one place for free.

+The tools can be really small and handy and should help automate repeated work.

 # How I Keep It Free and Open Source
 I have two key things that keep me motivated and help these tool running.